 Kitchen Mage shares her formula and recipe idea for using up leftover oatmeal in bread recipes.
 You can use it with any cooked cereal and even brown rice if you choose.

 For hearty and filling breakfast bars, try this recipe.
 See the directions at the bottom to turn the bars into delicious chocolate brownies!
 Check out the comments section on this recipe to see how readers have adapted this yummy recipe to suit their needs.

 If you’ve got leftover cranberry sauce from Thanksgiving dinner and some leftover oatmeal, this recipe is great to use up both with its layers of chewy crust, tangy cranberry sauce, and a nutty crunchy topping.

 Smoothies are refreshing and nutritious.
 Add a little more punch to yours with some cooked oats.
-You can use the oats to thicken up any smoothie that came out a little too watery.
+You can use the oats to thicken up any smoothie that comes out a little too watery.

 Need some more inspiration?
 Caroline Lange gives 7 ways to use up those leftover oats.

 If you don’t have time for baking but still want something delicious for breakfast or lunchtime snack, muesli bowls are perfect for that!

 This recipe requires one cup leftover oatmeal plus easy ingredients you probably already have in the pantry.
 Layer all the ingredients in a bowl in your desired order and enjoy as-is or heated-up as an alternative!

 Here is the recipe.

 The Best Way to Reheat Oatmeal If you still want to reheat your leftover oats, check out some directions here to make it even tastier.